-The rules covered here make tests more accurate, so the questions are interpreted as intended and the answer options are clear and without hints.
+The rules covered here make tests more accurate.
+This guidance helps ensure the questions are interpreted as intended and the answer options are clear and without hints.
 Just in case you’re not familiar with multiple choice terminology, it’s explained in the visual below.

 Rule #1: Test comprehension and critical thinking, not just recall